 Virtual open Morning Presentation

-The presentation was given as a virtual Open Morning for parents on 13th November and at the bottom of this page you will find some questions that were asked at that meeting.
+The presentation below was shown as part of that virtual Open Morning for parents on 13th November and at the bottom of this page you will find some questions that were asked at that meeting.

 Questions from Virtual Open Morning

 Q: Is your wrap around care happening at the moment, is it on site and what timings?